 Finally, at 16 weeks along, I set myself free to feel the joy, excitement, and redemption of your growing life inside me.
 I sang you songs, told you how much I loved you, and explained how your big brothers could not wait to meet you.
-We shared the news of your life with people whom we loved and they grew to love you with all of their hearts.
-Your grandparents were especially excited to meet you and loved the ultrasound pictures I sent them after every doctor’s visit.
+We shared the news of your life with people we loved, and they grew to love you with all of their hearts.
+Your grandparents were incredibly excited to meet you and loved the ultrasound pictures I sent them after every doctor’s visit.

 The Bittersweet End of a Season.

 I also did not know at the time that this pregnancy would officially be my last chance to complete our family.
 Immediately after your delivery, the doctors took your warm, cozy house as a lifesaving procedure.
 Your pregnancy ended up being a wild ride of high-risk drama.
-But I would do it all 1000 times over to be your Mama.
+But I would do it all 1000 times over to be your mama.

 I Still Grieve Those Before You.

 I often think about the babies I never got to hold, the empty car seats, and imagine what my life would be like if any of them made it Earth-side.
 It is strange to think, though, that had I been given the gift of one of those babies, YOU wouldn’t be here.
 You were a spark from a moment in time that would not have existed.
 I miss those babies every day, but you are the exact one I never knew I needed.
 The one I had been waiting for deep within my soul.
 My rainbow baby.